sr99622/Cayenue/README.md

 <summary>Linux</summary>

 &nbsp;

+Ubuntu is the supported Linux OS, and is highly recommended for production use.
+Other distributions may work, but may rewuire significant effort to become operational, and their usage instructions will vary from those described here.
+The instructions provided here are based on Ubuntu.

 Linux can be configured to run a kea [DHCP server](https://ubuntu.com/server/docs/how-to/networking/install-isc-kea/).
 A sample configuration file `/etc/kea/kea-dhcp4.conf` for this server is shown below.